-In the last few years, deep learning has improved the state-of-the-art in conversational AI and offered superhuman accuracy on certain tasks.
-Deep learning has also reduced the need for deep knowledge of linguistics and rule-based techniques for building language services, which has led to widespread adoption across industries like retail, healthcare, and finance.
+In the last few years, deep learning has improved the state of the art in conversational AI and offered superhuman accuracy on certain tasks.
+Deep learning has also reduced the need for deep knowledge of linguistics and rule-based techniques for building language services, which has led to widespread adoption across industries like telecommunications, unified communications as a service (UCaaS), retail, healthcare, and finance.

-When you present an application with a question, the audio waveform is converted to text during the ASR stage.
-The question is then interpreted and the device generates a smart response during the NLP stage.
-Finally, the text is converted into speech signals to generate audio for the user during the TTS stage.
+When you present an application with a question, the audio waveform is converted to text during the automatic speech recognition (ASR) stage.
+The question is then interpreted, and the device generates a smart response during the natural language processing (NLP) stage.
+Finally, the text is converted into speech signals to generate audio for the user during the text-to-speech (TTS) stage.
 Several deep learning models are connected into a pipeline to build a conversational AI application.

-There are several freely available datasets to train models for conversational AI tasks.
 Over time, the size of models and number of parameters used in conversational AI models has grown.
-BERT, a popular language model, has 340 million parameters.
+BERT (Bidirectional Encoder Representations from Transformers), a popular language model, has 340 million parameters.
 Training such models can take weeks of compute time and is usually performed using deep learning frameworks, such as PyTorch, TensorFlow, and MXNet.
-Models trained on public datasets rarely meet the quality and performance expectations of enterprise apps as they lack context for the industry, domain, company, and products.
+Models trained on public datasets rarely meet the quality and performance expectations of enterprise apps, as they lack context for the industry, domain, company, and products.

 One approach to address these challenges is to use transfer learning.
-You can start from a model that was pre-trained on a generic dataset and apply transfer learning and fine tuning needed for specific use cases using proprietary data.
-Fine tuning is far less compute intensive than training the model from scratch.
+You can start from a model that was pretrained on a generic dataset and apply transfer learning to fine-tune it with proprietary data for specific use cases.
+Fine-tuning is far less compute intensive than training the model from scratch.

-During inference, several models need to work together to generate a response for a single query, requiring the latency for a single model to be only a few milliseconds.
-GPUs are used to train deep learning models and perform inference because they can deliver 10X higher performance than CPU-only platforms.
+During inference, several models need to work together to generate a response—in only a few milliseconds—for a single query.
+GPUs are used to train deep learning models and perform inference, because they can deliver 10X higher performance than CPU-only platforms.
 This makes it practical to use the most advanced conversational AI models in production.

 Automatic Speech Recognition

-Automatic speech recognition (ASR) takes human voice as input and converts it into readable text.
-Deep learning has replaced traditional statistical methods, such as Hidden Markov Models and Gaussian Mixture Models, as it offers higher accuracy when identifying phonemes.
+ASR takes human voice as input and converts it into readable text.
+Deep learning has replaced traditional statistical methods, such as hidden Markov models and Gaussian mixture models, as it offers higher accuracy when identifying phonemes.

-Popular deep learning models for ASR include Wav2letter, Deepspeech, LAS, and more recently, Citrinet by NVIDIA Research.
+Popular deep learning models for ASR include Wav2letter, DeepSpeech, Listen, Attend, and Spell (LAS), Citrinet, Conformer, and more recently, Citrinet by NVIDIA Research.
 OpenSeq2Seq is a popular toolkit for developing speech applications using deep learning.
 Kaldi is a C++ toolkit that, in addition to deep learning modules, supports traditional methods like those mentioned above.
-GPU-accelerated Kaldi solutions can perform 3500X faster than real time audio and 10X faster than CPU-only options.
+GPU-accelerated Kaldi solutions can perform 3,500X faster than real-time audio and 10X faster than CPU-only options.

-Spectrograms are passed to a deep learning based acoustic model to predict the probability of characters at each time step.
-During training, the acoustic model is trained on datasets [LibriSpeech ASR Corpus, Wall Street Journal, TED-LIUM Corpus, Google Audio set] consisting of hundreds of hours of audio and transcriptions in the target language.
+Spectrograms are passed to a deep learning-based acoustic model to predict the probability of characters at each time step.
+During training, the acoustic model is trained on datasets (e.g., LibriSpeech ASR Corpus, Wall Street Journal, TED-LIUM Corpus, Google Audio set) consisting of hundreds of hours of audio and transcriptions in the target language.
 The acoustic model output can contain repeated characters based on how a word is pronounced.

 The decoder and language model convert these characters into a sequence of words based on context.
 These words can be further buffered into phrases and sentences, and punctuated appropriately before sending to the next stage.